slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On shame, confidence and validation

 <!--
+- money problems are self-confidence problems.
+- to get self aceptance you have to do the unconfortable things that you know you are right.
 - It's a sign of great inner security to be hostile to the unfamiliar
 - we hold on to something so tight because we fear something so great won't happen twice.
 - everythng you're running away is in your head.